openhab/openhab-addons/bundles/org.openhab.binding.smsmodem/README.md

 This binding connects to a USB serial GSM modem (or a network exposed one, see ser2net) and allows openHAB to send and receive SMS through it.

 Serial modem should all use the same communication protocol (AT message) and therefore this binding _should_ be compatible with every dongle.
-However, ther is a gap between theory and reality and success may vary.
+However, there is a gap between theory and reality and success may vary.
 The protocol stack is based on the no longer supported smslib project (more precisely a v4 fork), and all modems supported by this library should be OK.
 The following devices have been reported functional :

 -  Huawei E180